-Once you have successfully set up the connection to Azure AD you can configure which AD features you want to enable in Evercate.
+Once you have successfully set up the connection to Microsoft Entra ID you can configure which AD features you want to enable in Evercate.

-Navigate to Settings -> Advanced -> Connect Azure AD you will see the token you need to enable provisioning (enabled from Azure AD) and can tick the box for allowing single sign on for your Evercate account.
+Navigate to Settings -> Advanced -> Connect Microsoft Entra ID you will see the token you need to enable provisioning (enabled from Microsoft Entra ID) and can tick the box for allowing single sign on for your Evercate account.

 Copy and save the token.
-This value will be entered in the Secret Token * field in the Provisioning tab of your Evercate application in the Azure portal.
+This value will be entered in the Secret Token * field in the Provisioning tab of your Evercate application.

-Step 3.
-Add Evercate from the Azure AD application gallery
+Step 3: Add Evercate from the Microsoft Entra application gallery

-Add Evercate from the Azure AD application gallery to start managing provisioning to Evercate.
+Add Evercate from the Microsoft Entra application gallery to start managing provisioning to Evercate.
 If you have previously setup Evercate for SSO, you can use the same application.
 Learn more about adding an application from the gallery here.